Ferdinand Hodler: Parallelism

 In November 1900 Federal Councilor Zemp, the president of the postal and railway department, launched a design competition for a new Swiss postage stamp.
 Hodler anonymously sent a design showing a Freiburg herder, which was used 35 years later in the Swiss Pro Patria-Block of 1936.

 In 1908, Hodler met Valentine Godé-Darel, who became his mistress, although he continued to live with his second wife.
 In 1913, Godé-Darel was diagnosed with a gynecological cancer, and the many hours Hodler spent by her bedside resulted in a remarkable series of paintings documenting her decline from the disease.
 In January 1914, three months after the birth of their daughter, Pauline, Godé-Darel was subjected to an operation for the cancer.
 In June 1914, she underwent a second operation.
 Her death in January 1915 affected Hodler greatly.
 He occupied himself with work on a series of about 20 introspective self-portraits that date from 1916.

-In 1914 he condemned the German atrocities conducted using artillery at Rheims.
-In retaliation for this, German art museums excluded Hodler's work.
+In 1914 he signed a petition of intellectuals from Geneva condemning the German atrocities conducted using artillery against the Cathedral of Rheims.
+His Swiss and German friends tried to compel him to withdraw the signature, but he refused.
+In retaliation for this, he was expelled from several German art associations.

-By 1917 his health was deteriorating.
+By 1917, his health was deteriorating.
 In November of that year he became ill with pulmonary edema, and told his son he was considering suicide.
 Although mostly bedridden, he painted a number of views of Geneva from his balcony in the months before his death on May 19, 1918.